 The 8-bit counter is decremented by the output (rising edge) coming from the 7-bit prescaler and can be loaded and read under program control.
 When it decrements to zero then the TMZ (Timer Zero) bit in the TSCR is set to "1".
 If the ETI (Enable Timer Interrupt) bit in the TSCR is also set to "1", an interrupt request is generated as described in the Interrupt Chapter.
-The Timer Interrupt can be used to exit the MCU from WAIT mode.
+The Timer interrupt can be used to exit the MCU from WAIT mode.

-The prescaler input can be either the internal frequency f{INT} divided by 12 (TIMER 1 & 2) or an external clock applied to the TIMER pin (TIMER 1).
+The prescaler input is the internal frequency $f{NT}$ divided by 12 (TIMER 1 & 2).
 The prescaler decrements on the rising edge.
 Depending on the division factor programmed by PS2, PS1 and PS0 bits in the TSCR.
 The clock input of the timer/counter register is multiplexed to different sources.
 For division factor 1, the clock input of the prescaler is also that of timer/counter; for factor 2, bit 0 of the prescaler register is connected to the clock input of TCR.
 This bit changes its state at half the frequency of the prescaler input clock.
 For factor 4, bit 1 of the PSC is connected to the clock input of TCR, and so forth.
 The prescaler initialize bit, PSI, in the TSCR register must be set to "1" to allow the prescaler (and hence the counter) to start.
 If it is cleared to "0", all the prescaler bits are set to "1" and the counter is inhibited from counting.
 The prescaler can be loaded with any value between 0 and 7Fh, if bit PSI is set to "1".
 The prescaler tap is selected by means of the PS2/PS1/PS0 bits in the control register.

-Figure 21 illustrates the Timer's working principle.
+Figure 20 illustrates the Timer's working principle.